Chadarius/sc-config/Controller Profiles.md

 Contains Folders with Star Citizen profiles, Joystick Gremlin profiles, and joystick layout diagrams.
 1. Download the "..._exported.xml" to the "C:\Program Files\Roberts Space Industries\StarCitizen\LIVE\USER\Client\0\Controls\Mappings".
-    * Load profile in the Star Citizen console (hit ~ to open) and enter pp_rebindkeys "filename of the _exported.xml" - (leave out the _exported.xml).
-See below for exact command for each profile
+    * Load profile in the Star Citizen console (hit ~ to open) and enter pp_rebindkeys "filename of the _exported.xml" See below for exact command for each profile
 2. Download "..._joystick-gremlin.xml" to "%userprofile%/joystick gremlin"
     * Load the profile in Joystick Gremlin.
     * Because your joysticks have a different identifier than mine, you must now use the swap devices tool.
 Open the “Actions” menu and select “Swap devices”.
 Click the “Assigned to” box and follow the instructions to click a button or move an access for the device you want to assign.